Stationary#

 Users shouldn’t generally call

-.
-Instead, always “call” the kernel instance directly; for example, you can evaluate the Matern-3/2 kernel usingMatern32(1.5)(x1, x2)
+Kernel.evaluate().
+Instead, always “call” the kernel instance directly; for example, you can evaluate the Matern-3/2 kernel usingMatern32(1.5)(x1, x2), for arrays of input coordinatesx1andx2.When implementing a custom kernel, this method should treat

-as single datapoints.
-In other words, these inputs will typically either be scalars of have shapen_dim
+X1andX2as single datapoints.
+In other words, these inputs will typically either be scalars of have shapen_dim, wheren_dimis the number of input dimensions, rather thann_dataor(n_data, n_dim), and you should let theKernelvmapmagic handle all the broadcasting for you.

-- evaluate_diag(X: tinygp.helpers.JAXArray) tinygp.helpers.JAXArray #
+- evaluate_diag(X: tinygp.helpers.JAXArray) tinygp.helpers.JAXArray#

 Evaluate the kernel on its diagonal